Room Service (Bryan Adams album): Chart and commercial performance

 Internationally, Room Service was a commercial success, debuted at number one on the European Albums Chart and sold over 1 million copies.

 The album went to number one in Germany and Switzerland and charted within the top ten in Austria, Belgium, Netherlands and Portugal, also reaching the top twenty in Australia, Denmark, Spain and Sweden.
 The album was certified gold in Germany and Switzerland, thanks to sales of over 100,000 and 15,000 units respectively.

 In the United Kingdom the album debuted at its peak position, number four and was certified silver for sales of over 60,000 units on September 24 by the British Phonographic Industry, just four days after its release in the UK.
 At the 2005 Juno Awards, Adams was nominated for "Artist of the Year" and the album was nominated in the category "CD/DVD Artwork Design of the Year".

 This was Adams first original studio album to be released since On a Day Like Today in 1998, due to his soundtrack work with Hans Zimmer.
 In the US, it was released in the Spring of 2005 and achieved sales of 44,000 units due to an arrangement with Walmart, but Adams had no record label at the time, hence the album debuted and peaked at number hundred-and-thirty-four on the Billboard 200 on the charts issue date of May 28, 2005. and became his lowest charting album in the United States, and his second album to peak within the top two hundreds, the first being You Want It You Got It in 1982.

 In neighboring Canada however, the album peaked at number two on October 9, 2004 and was certified platinum by the Canadian Recording Industry Association (CRIA).

 Room Service Tour

 The resulting tour was a success, with almost every concert being sold out.
 The Room Service Tour continued from 2004 through 2006.
-Adams toured all round the world playing in countries like India, Pakistan, & Vietnam.
+Adams toured all round the world playing in countries such as India, Pakistan, and Vietnam.
 In 2006, Adams became the first Western artist to perform in Pakistan, at Karachi.